Polkadot-Blockchain-Academy/pba-content/syllabus/4-Smart_Contracts/6-Wasm_ink!_slides.md

 * Users engage in bid wars to include their txs in a block.
 * This drivers gas prices higher and higher.
-* The *normal/honest* users are the ones hurt the most.
+* The *regular / honest* users are the ones hurt the most.

 Notes:
 * The competition among users to get their transactions included in a block with higher priority leads to increased demand for block space.
 * Users will bid higher gas prices to outcompete others, driving up gas prices across the network.
-* This results in inflated transaction costs for users.
+* This results in inflated transaction costs for users
  - miners make profit
  - arbitrageurs and MEV traders still make profit (albeit less)